laderast/hugo_website/content/post/2020-09-15-getting-learnr-tutorials-to-run-on-mybinder-org.md

 In short, you'll need 3 files to make your `learnr` tutorial mybinder.org ready: a `runtime.txt`, a `install.R `, and a `postBuild` file in order to make your `learnr` package compatible with mybinder.org.
 Let's go through the steps:

-1. Specify a `runtime.txt` file in your root folder.
+Step 1.
+Specify a `runtime.txt` file in your root folder.
 You'll need a file called `runtime.txt` that contains a single line:

 ```
 r-3.6-2020-08-01